Part I: From data to visualization

 Explains how to make sure that key information in the figure is provided in multiple, reduant ways, for example through color and location or color and direct labeling.

-Discusses issues that arise in multi-part figures, including proper labeling, alignment between subfigures, shared legends, and overly complex multi-part figures.
+Discusses issues that arise in multi-panel figures, including proper labeling, alignment between subfigures, shared legends, and overly complex multi-panel figures.

 Part III: Miscellaneous topics